seanbone/WaterSim/3d/benchmarks/README.md

 ## Benchmarking checkpoints

-Below is a list of git tags which represent "checkpoints" in development.
+Below is a list of git tags which represent "benchmarking checkpoints" in development.
-The idea is to perform a full benchmark at each checkpoint at the end of the optimization project.
+These were used to perform full benchmarks in order to measure performance improvements.
+See ASL-FLIP report for details.

 - `v1.1`: baseline benchmark.
 No optimizations performed, only restructuring and instrumentation.
+- `v1.2`: Optimizations to level-set computation.
+- `v1.3`: New and improved Particles data structure.
+- `v1.4`: Complete rewrite of interpolation methods.
+- `v1.5`: Optimized particle-to-grid, forces and BCs.
+- `v1.6`: Custom Conjugate Gradient solver.